EU-ECDC/episomer/epitweetr/inst/loop_plans_search_logic.md

 All functions names are prefixed with `bluesky_`.

 - `bluesky-api.R` contains the functions to interact with the Bluesky API.
-- `bluesky-clean-results.R` contains the functions to clean the results from the Bluesky API and extract the elements from the posts.
+- `bluesky-extract-elements.R` contains the functions to extract the relevant elements from the results from the Bluesky API and extract the elements from the posts.
 - `bluesky-plans.R` contains the functions to the Bluesky specific logic to get, update and finish the plans.
   - `bluesky_get_plan_elements()` is used to get the elements from the plan.
   - `bluesky_update_plan()` is used to update the plan.